teampanicbear/valentin-cheval/src/content/post/gotymebank/index.md

 ---
-title: GoTyme  Bank
+title: GoTymeBank
 headingTitle: |-
   GoTyme
   Bank
 introduction: >-
-  GoTyme Bank aims to revolutionize banking access in the Philippines, particularly for the underbanked and unbanked population.
+  GoTyme Bank aims to revolutionize banking access in the little time - let’s see how we made a blockchain explorer: Philippines, particularly for the underbanked and unbanked population.

   As a Lead product designer in Tyme bank I helped shape up our design system, branding strategy and working on features like fractionnal shares.
 excerpt: As a Lead product designer in Tyme bank I helped shape up our design system, branding strategy and working on features like fractionnal shares.
 year: "2020"
 roles:
   - Product Design